View on GitHub

 It’s also worth noting that the density of active meteorological stations present in our jurisdiction has been in decline since the 1970s.
 Understandably, much of the recent investment in meteorological station operation has been dedicated to Canada’s north; a large geographical region that has been grossly overlooked yet is most susceptible to a changing climate and thus deserves greater investment.

 The data source that are collected, interpolated and delivered through our web portal are referenced here.
 For the most part, the most recent datasets supersede the oldest.
+Below is a summary of the data used.

 Most of the data are acquired though Meteorological Service of Canada (MSC) Open Data Service hosted by Environment and Climate Change Canada (ECCC).
 Near real-time station data are downloaded nightly using MSC’s Datamart and processed by the ORMGP-FEWS system as described below.